- Hide menu

-I haven’t found any examples of how to setup ipv6 vlans on unifi with a /56 prefix and SLAAC.
+I haven’t found any examples of how to setup ipv6 vlans on Unifi Network with a /56 prefix.
 I have a service with Superloop in Australia.
 Superloop provides customers with a /56 IPv6 address.
 This means that with the appropriate router, you can setup 256 subnets.
-However, with Ubiquiti Unifi routers, it’s not clear […]
+However, with Ubiquiti Unifi routers, it’s not clear how […]

 Public service announcement for photographers and anyone that add and delete lots of files on their Apple Mac computers.
 If you’re using a Mac, and your disk seems to be filling up even though you’re deleting files, check if you’re using Time Machine (TM) for backups.
 If you are, Time Machine’s Snapshots is 99% going […]